🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 5 Proven Prediction Market Strategies That Work in 2026

-These five strategies are used by profitable traders on PolyGram and Polymarket.
-Each has a clear mechanism and evidence base.
+The following five approaches are employed by successful traders operating on PolyGram and Polymarket.
+Each rests on a documented rationale and empirical foundation.

 Strategy 1: Superforecasting Calibration

-• Calculating your Brier score (lower = better calibrated)
+• Compute your Brier score regularly (lower scores indicate superior calibration)

 Strategy 2: Domain Specialization